General Guide to Event Accessibility

 Sign language interpreters, real time captioning and assistive listening devices should be available upon request.
 Understand that deaf callers may communicate their registration and questions through the use of the California Relay Service (to use the service, callers with TDD should dial (800) 735-2929; those without TDD should dial 800-735-2922.)

 Should an individual request a sign-language interpreter/real-time captioner, refer to the Deaf & Hard of Hearing Program for the departmental request process for Sign-Language Interpreters/Real-Time Captioners.
+Please refer to the SJSU Event Process for Requesting Interpreting or Captionind Services for additional information.
 Note: The SJSU DHOH requires a two week advance notice of all requests.

 Electronic Document Accessibility